isislab-unisa/sof/README.md

 *	submit the process;
 *	wait until the simulation optimization process ends.

-In the `examples-sim-aids` folder project is available all files of a simulation optimization example.
+In the `examples/netlogo-aids` folder project is available all files of a simulation optimization example.
 This example use a NetLogo simulation named aids.logo, that is based on a simple propagation model of AIDS disease.
-The optimization process used is defined by the file selection and evaluation functions (respectively `examples-sim-aids/selection.jar` and `examples-sim-aids/evaluation.jar`), this toy optimization process experiment runs until all agents are sick.
+The optimization process used is defined by the file selection and evaluation functions (respectively `examples/netlogo-aids/selection.jar` and `examples/netlogo-aids/evaluation.jar`), this toy optimization process experiment runs until all agents are sick.

 In the following there is code of the simple application ([link](https://github.com/spagnuolocarmine/scud/blob/master/src/main/java/it/isislab/scud/client/application/SCUDCoreSimpleApplication.java)).